 Veterans (VA) Disability Lawyer Serving Odessa, Texas

 If you have a diagnosed health condition caused by or related to your military service and this health condition affects your ability to work and live, you could qualify for veterans’ disability benefits from the U.S. Department of Veterans Affairs (VA).
-If you applied for benefits and the VA denied your initial claim, reach out to Chisholm Chisholm & Kilpatrick LTD for a free consultation.
+If you applied for benefits and the VA denied your initial claim, reach out to an Odessa TX veterans disability lawyer at Chisholm Chisholm & Kilpatrick LTD for a free consultation.

 Our team serves Odessa, Texas, as well as other locations in West Texas and the Texas panhandle.
-Call a veterans (VA) disability lawyer serving Odessa, Texas at (800) 544-9144 today for a free consultation.
+Call a Texas veterans (VA) disability lawyer today at (800) 544-9144 today for a free consultation.
 Once you are a client with us, we can then formulate a plan for your unique case.

 Odessa, TX Regional Benefit Office